Respiratory surveillance report

 4.1 Influenza, RSV and COVID-19 care homes outbreaks

-There were three COVID-19 outbreaks reported in a care home setting in week 42 (Figure 4.1).
+There were no respiratory outbreaks in care home settings in week 45 (Figure 4.1).

 Weekly number of confirmed influenza, RSV and COVID-19 outbreaks, by year and epidemiological week